What are the benefits of studying abroad?

 According to international rankings, Germany is a safe country.
 There is no reason to be excessively worried about crime.
 People move about freely through German country villages or large cities, day or night, without taking special safety precautions.
 German police are regarded as helpful and reliable.
 You can call the police free of charge from any telephone in Germany by dialing 110.
-Most importantly, you can rest assured that the ISU team is always ready to help.
+Most importantly, you can rest assured that the ISA team is always ready to help.

 Practically every country in the world maintains an embassy or consulate in Germany.
 Therefore, if problems arise, your child will be able to contact a representative from their home country.

 How good is medical treatment in Germany and how will my child be insured?